strangrjrjr/ruby-project-alt-guidelines-seattle-web-030920/README.md

 * After cloning or downloading the project folder, make sure to open a terminal inside the main folder and run `bundle install` to grab the required gems.
 * Once `bundle install` is complete, run `rake db:migrate` to create your database.
-  * You may also run `rake db:seed` to populate the database with some values, but astronaut and rocket status are currently incorrect.
+  * You may also run `rake db:seed` to populate the database with some values, but astronaut and rocket statuses may not start off correct.
-  * An alternative to `rake db:seed` is the auto-generate mission feature!
+  * An alternative to `rake db:seed` is the auto-generation featured in the app!

 ### Usage